Services in Kilpisjärvi and Käsivarsi Wilderness Area

 - Our partners in Kilpisjärvi rent boats and hiking equipment.

 - The exhibition area at Kilpisjärvi Visitor Centre is wheelchair accessible.
-The visitor centre has a toilet for the disabled.
+The visitor centre has an accessible toilet.

 Other Services in the Surrounding Area